Bias-Variance Tradeoffs in Joint Spectral Embeddings: Discussion

 This result is of particular interest as we establish that the number of networks can dominate the number of vertices while still achieving concentration of the rows of the omnibus embedding.
 This result suggests that the omnibus embedding may be useful in dynamical network applications where the weighting matrices are a discrete time stochastic process $\{\bvar{C}^{(t)}\}_{t=1}^T$.
 This stochastic process could impose a dependence structure among edges across layers or among the scaling matrices $\{\bvar{S}^{(t)}\}_{t=1}^T$.
 Characterizing this dependency structure for different stochastic processes models will result in a wide array of new theoretical questions as well as potential methodological developments for dynamical network models.
+A first step in this analysis has been presented in \textcite{pantazis2021importance}.

-Finally, a full power analysis of the test statistic introduced in Section \ref{Section: Statistical Consequences} will provide further insight into the proposed testing paradigm.
+Finally, a full power analysis of the test statistic introduced in Section \ref{Section: Statistical Consequences} will provide further insight into our proposed testing paradigm.
 Deriving guarantees on the covariance estimator $\hat{\Sigma}_D(\bvar{x}_i)$ will help in establishing the asymptotic distribution of $\hat{W}_i$ and by extension $\hat{W}$.
-These asymptotic distributions could lead to a power analysis for this test statistic and offer insights into a data dependent choice of the finite sample corrected test statistic $\tilde{W}$.
-A full analysis of this statistic would suggest it is possible to develop and analyze test statistics for testing the hypothesis $H_0: \bvar{C}^{(i)} = \bvar{C}^{(j)}$ for $i\neq j$ which will lead to a MANOVA framework for heterogeneous network data.
-Further developing a testing framework with the alternative hypothesis falling outside the ESRDPG will further enrich the hypothesis testing framework supported by these theoretical findings.
+These asymptotic distributions could lead to a power analysis for this test statistic and offer insights into a data dependent choice of the degrees of freedom for test statistic $\tilde{W}$.
+Moreover, as our analysis allows for testing the hypothesis $H_0: \bvar{C}^{(g)} = \bvar{C}^{(k)}$ for any $g\neq k$, this test provides groundwork for developing a full MANOVA framework for heterogeneous network data.
+Finally, understanding the test's power with the alternative hypothesis falling outside the ESRDPG will further enrich the hypothesis testing framework supported by these theoretical findings.

 \paragraph{Acknowledgements}

 This material is based on research sponsored by the Air Force Research Laboratory and DARPA under agreement number FA8750-20-2-1001.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the Air Force Research Laboratory and DARPA or the U.S. Government.